MicrosoftDocs/dataexplorer-docs/data-explorer/bcdr-howto.md

 Having multiple connections between replicas in the same service gives you increased availability.
 This setup is useful not only in instances of regional outages.

-You can use this boilerplate code for an app service to github : [https://github.com/Azure/azure-kusto-bcdr-boilerplate](https://github.com/Azure/azure-kusto-bcdr-boilerplate).
-In order to implement a multi-cluster client, the [AdxBcdrClient](https://github.com/Azure/azure-kusto-bcdr-boilerplate/blob/master/webapp/ADX/AdxBcdrClient.cs) class has been created.
+You can use this boilerplate code for an app service to GitHub : [https://github.com/Azure/azure-kusto-bcdr-boilerplate](https://github.com/Azure/azure-kusto-bcdr-boilerplate).
+To implement a multi-cluster client, the [AdxBcdrClient](https://github.com/Azure/azure-kusto-bcdr-boilerplate/blob/master/webapp/ADX/AdxBcdrClient.cs) class has been created.
 Each query that is executed using this client will be sent [first to the primary cluster](https://github.com/Azure/azure-kusto-bcdr-boilerplate/blob/26f8c092982cb8a3757761217627c0e94928ee07/webapp/ADX/AdxBcdrClient.cs#L69).
-If there is a failure, the query will be sent to secondary replicas.
+If there's a failure, the query will be sent to secondary replicas.

-In order to measure the performance, and request distribution to primary/secondary cluster [custom application insights metrics](https://docs.microsoft.com/azure/azure-monitor/app/api-custom-events-metrics) can be used.
+To measure performance, and request distribution to primary/secondary cluster [custom application insights metrics](https://docs.microsoft.com/azure/azure-monitor/app/api-custom-events-metrics) can be used.

 We ran a test using multiple Azure Data Explorer replicas.
 After a simulated outage of primary and secondary clusters, you can see that the app service BCDR client is behaving as intended.